-It has been about a month since the last earnings report for CBRE Group, Inc. CBG.
-Shares have added about 10.2% in that time frame.
+A month has gone by since the last earnings report for Corning Incorporated GLW.
+Shares have added about 3.4% in that time frame.

-Will the recent positive trend continue leading up to its next earnings release, or is CBG due for a pullback?
-Before we dive into how investors and analysts have reacted as of late, let's take a quick look at its most recent earnings report in order to get a better handle on the important drivers.
+Will the recent positive trend continue leading up to its next earnings release, or is GLW due for a pullback?
+Before we dive into how investors and analysts have reacted as of late, let's take a quick look at the most recent earnings report in order to get a better handle on the important catalysts.

 How Have Estimates Been Moving Since Then?

-At this time, CBG has a nice Growth Score of B, though it is lagging a bit on the momentum front with a C. Charting a somewhat similar path, the stock was allocated a grade of B on the value side, putting it in the second quintile for this investment strategy.
+At this time, GLW has an average Growth Score of C, however its Momentum is doing a lot better with an A. However, the stock was allocated a grade of C on the value side, putting it in the middle 20% for this investment strategy.

 Overall, the stock has an aggregate VGM Score of B. If you aren't focused on one strategy, this score is the one you should be interested in.

-Based on our scores, the stock is equally suitable for value and growth investors while momentum investors may want to look elsewhere.
+Based on our scores, the stock is more suitable for momentum investors than those looking for value and growth.

-Estimates have been trending upward for the stock and the magnitude of these revisions looks promising.
-It comes with little surprise CBG has a Zacks Rank #2 (Buy).
-We expect an above average return from the stock in the next few months.
+Estimates have been broadly trending downward for the stock and the magnitude of these revisions indicates a downward shift.
+Notably, GLW has a Zacks Rank #3 (Hold).
+We expect an in-line return from the stock in the next few months.